-Applicants may send unofficial copies of all transcripts to firstname.lastname@example.org for initial application processing and review.
+Applicants may send unofficial copies of transcripts to firstname.lastname@example.org for initial application processing and review.
+Include transcripts from ALL institutions you attended, even if you did not graduate.
 Please include your name and program of interest.
 If you are admitted, your offer is contingent upon the receipt and verification of all official transcripts.

 Applicants who have earned a degree or completed coursework at Pace University will not be required to submit a transcript from the University.
 They are, however, asked to indicate on the application that they have attended Pace.